Streisand effect: Streisand's perspective

-In her 2023 autobiography My Name Is Barbra, Streisand, citing security problems with intruders, wrote:My issue was never with the photo ... it was only about the use of my name attached to the photo.
+In her 2023 autobiography My Name Is Barbra, Streisand, citing security problems with intruders, wrote:

+My issue was never with the photo [...] it was only about the use of my name attached to the photo.
 I felt I was standing up for a principle, but in retrospect, it was a mistake.
-I also assumed that my lawyer had done exactly as I wished and simply asked to take my name off the photo.According to Vanity Fair, "she... didn't want her name to be publicized with [the photo], for security reasons."
-Since the controversy, Streisand has published numerous detailed photos of the property on social media and in her 2010 book, My Passion For Design.
+I also assumed that my lawyer had done exactly as I wished and simply asked to take my name off the photo.

+According to Vanity Fair, Streisand "didn't want her name to be publicized with [the photo], for security reasons."
+Since the controversy, Streisand has published numerous detailed photos of the property on social media and in her 2010 book, My Passion for Design.

 Mechanism

 Attempts to suppress information are often made through cease-and-desist letters, but instead of being suppressed, the information sometimes receives extensive publicity, becoming viral over the Internet or being distributed on file-sharing networks.
-Seeking or obtaining an injunction to prohibit something from being published or to remove something that is already published can lead to increased publicity of the published work.
+Seeking or obtaining an injunction to prohibit something from being published or to remove something that is already published can "backfire" by increasing the publicity of the published work.

 The Streisand effect has been described as an example of psychological reactance, wherein once people are aware that some information is being kept from them, they are significantly more motivated to acquire and spread it.

 The Streisand effect has been observed in relation to the right to be forgotten, the right in some jurisdictions to have private information about a person removed from internet searches and other directories under some circumstances.
 A litigant attempting to remove information from search engines risks the litigation itself being reported in the news.